AnweshCR7/angular-component-recursion/README.md

 }

 ```
+The `listDataItem` component, denoting a row of the list, is re-used (recursively) to generate the nested list with its children items, GrandChildren Items etc as required. (depending on the depth of the recursive list data). `<app-list-item>` is the component which has been used recursively.
+Pay attention to how the data has been passed to the nested component in the HTML using Angular's component arguments.
+Hopefully this serves as a sample for understanding nesting of components using Angular.

 ## Pre-requisites
 Since this is an Angular project, you need to have **node** and **AngularCli** (or likewise to allow angular commands)